-The development at Ethelbert Road and Athelstan Road Conservation Area was built as part of the development of Cliftonville in the 1860s and 1870s.
+The proposed Ethelbert Road and Athelstan Road Conservation Area was built as part of the development of Cliftonville in the 1860s and 1870s.
 Most of the buildings retain a cohesion of building form, materials, details and orientation to the street because they were virtually all built within this short period of time.
-The Depository of c1900 stands out because it is completely different in terms of both use and appearance.
+The two later buildings, the Depository of c1900 and the Baptist Chapel of 1914, stand out because they are completely different in terms of both use and appearance.
 The original two or three storey buildings were built as houses or small hotels and all retain a domestic character, with a common building line and regimented facades.
-Nearly all of the buildings within the Conservation Area are considered to be of sufficient architectural and historic interest to be considered as of positive contribution to the character and appearance of the area and some may merit local listing.
-There is only one small pocket of new development, Sea Court, a curved block of flats which is located so discretely behind Nos.
+Nearly all of the buildings within the Conservation Area are considered to be of sufficient architectural and historic interest to be designated as 'positive' on the Townscape Appraisal Map, and some may merit local listing.
+There is only one small pocket of new development, a curved block of flats which is located so discretely behind Nos.
 2-20 Ethelbert Road that it is almost invisible from the public view point.

-The proposed Conservation Area is mainly made up from two main streets, Ethelbert Road and Athelstan Road, which run parallel to each other between Northdown Road to the south and Ethelbert Terrace/Ethelbert Crescent, in the north.
-It also includes Ethelbert Gardens off Ethelbert Road on the west side.
-Ethelbert Terrace and Ethelbert Crescent provide two high quality prestigious terraces which overlook the open space, currently used as a public car park, which is located on the cliff tops overlooking the sea and the Lido complex of buildings which lies slightly to the west in the adjoining Margate Conservation Area, the clock tower being a focal point in views down Ethelbert Road.
-To the east there is an open space formally occupied by the Little Oasis Crazy Golf Course.
-Narrow garden accesses form part of the original layout and can be seen between Ethelbert Road and Athelstan Road, and along part of the back boundary to properties on the west side of Ethelbert Road.
+The proposed Conservation Area is made up from two main streets, Ethelbert Road and Athelstan Road, which run parallel to each other between Northdown Road to the south and Ethelbert Terrace/Ethelbert Crescent, in the north.
+These provide two high quality prestigious terraces which overlook the open space, currently used as a public car park, which is located on the cliff tops overlooking the sea.
+The Lido complex of buildings lies slightly to the west in the adjoining Cliftonville Cliff Top Conservation Area, the clock tower being a focal point in views down Ethelbert Road.
+To the east, the open space is occupied by the Little Oasis Crazy Golf Course and some associated buildings.
+Narrow garden access roads form part of the original layout and can be seen between Ethelbert Road and Athelstan Road, and along part of the back boundary to properties on the west side of Ethelbert Road.

-Two small cul-de-sacs lie on the west side of Ethelbert Road, the first called Ethelbert Gardens and dating to c1910, and the second, an unusual group of four semi-detached cottages called Randolph Square arranged around a small courtyard.
+The view along Ethelbert Road terminates in the Lido tower and the sea beyond cottages called Randolph Square arranged around a small courtyard.
 These probably date to c1900.
 It is noticeable that Athelstan Road is much wider than Ethelbert Road, providing the latter street with a more enclosed and domestic character.
 The line of the principal roads forms part of the grid pattern of streets which is one of the distinctive features of the Cliftonville area.
 These lie to the north and south of Northdown Road which forms the 'spine' of Cliftonville.
-Northdown Road bends slightly but most of the roads leading off it are at right angles to it, providing triangularshaped plots of land, as can be seen in Dalby Square.
+Northdown Road bends slightly but most of the roads leading off it are at right angles to it, providing triangular-shaped plots of land, as can be seen in Dalby Square.